-Calculations of short circuit currents show that there is no need to replace any equipment in existing substations, or add any extraordinary additional equipment in a new 400 kV network.
+Calculations of short circuit currents show that there is no need to replace any equipment in existing substations or add any extraordinary additional equipment in a new 400 kV network.

-The final report of IAEA experts on the final version of the seismic and volcanic hazard assessments was provided to the Armenian party in December 2011.
+The final report of IAEA experts on the final version of the seismic and volcanic hazard assessments was provided to the Armenian Government in December 2011.
 The second IAEA mission provided comments of an editorial nature and recommended carrying out additional investigations regarding the Yerevan fault.

-Metsamorenergoatom CJSC received the licence for selecting the site for construction of the new unit.
+In 2012 Metsamorenergoatom CJSC received the licence for selecting the site for construction of the new unit.

 2.3.6.
 Public awareness

 Public hearings on the Armenia New Nuclear Unit Environmental (Environmental Impact Assessment) Report were conducted on 17 May 2011 in Armavir and on 24 May 2011 in Gyumri.
 Based on the comments and recommendations made during those hearings, the report was expanded and submitted to the Ministry of Nature Protection.
 The Ministry of Nature Protection stated that it will provide a final conclusion after the results of design activities are incorporated in the final report.

 Tender will be invited under the circumstances of appropriate funding, and construction firms will be identified.
 Armenian construction firms will be heavily involved in the construction work on the new NPP based on their capabilities.

 The Armenian Nuclear Power Plant CJSC is the ANPP’s operating organization.